A look at the design, market and legacy of Victorian pottery

 Art Nouveau porcelain figure attributed to Alois Hampel

 With the decline in popularity of majolica after 1920, Royal Dux’s focus turned to other bodies, mainly porcelain.
 A succession of owners continued production through the Twentieth century.
-After WWI and the resulting depression the company headquarters returned to Bohemia, where economic realities caused quality to suffer.
+After WWI and the resulting depression the company headquarters returned to Duchcov, where economic realities caused quality to suffer.
 Production during WWII declined.
+Production was again transferred to Berlin in 1935 and pieces were marked Royal Dux Deutschland.
+These German pieces began a new marking system utilizing a three digit number and the letter P.

-After WWII, Bohemia, Slovakia and Moravia combined to create Czechoslovakia and in 1947 Royal Dux was nationalized.
+In 1945 after WWII, the company again returned to Duchcov when Bohemia, Slovakia and Moravia combined to create Czechoslovakia.
+In 1947 Royal Dux was nationalized.
 Eichwald Pottery, Royal Dux and Count Thun’s Porcelain Factory were combined and the resulting company was renamed Duchcovsky Porcelain, a name it retained through the Russian occupation.

 In 1957 the company merged with Carlsbad Porcelain.
 The company factory in Duchcov was taken under stock ownership again in 1992 and changed its name to Porcelánová Manufactory Royal Dux Bohemia A.S.
-The company is now part of Česky Porcelán.
+The company became an independent joint-stock company again until 1997, when it became a member of the Český Porcelán group as part of a capital merger until this year 2023, when it permanently ceased operations on March 1.
+The company continues to operate in Dubi, Czechoslovakia.

 Early 20th century Royal Dux Egyptian tazza